You are here

 Accelerating Career Development

-The Social Enterprise Program, in conjunction with the School's Career Management Center and student clubs, provides resources and networks to students pursuing careers in nonprofit, government or nongovernmental organizations, for-profit and nonprofit social ventures, social venture capital firms, and socially responsible business.
+The Tamer Center for Social Enterprise, in conjunction with the School's Career Management Center and student clubs, provides resources and networks to students pursuing careers in nonprofit, government or nongovernmental organizations, for-profit and nonprofit social ventures, social venture capital firms, and socially responsible business.
 Students and staff work collaboratively to develop relationships with organizations, provide industry information, organize career panels and networking events, and publicize job announcements through a variety of channels.

 Careers in social enterprise span the nonprofit, public and business sectors and are as varied as the interests of students.
 Venture philanthropy, international development, and renewable energy are just a few of these diverse fields of interest in social enterprise; their common thread is working to achieve social benefit through business practices.